 - Utility Knife

-- Ruler – we used this to mark a straight line when cutting the wallpaper
+- Ruler – we used this to mark a straight line when cutting the paper

-I hope this tutorial helps you take the leap to try that wallpaper project that has been sitting in your DIY Pinterest board.
+I hope this tutorial helps you take the leap to try that project that has been sitting on your DIY Pinterest board.
 Don’t forget to send me pictures of your installations, I would love to see how they turned out!